INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

   Kranton (2007) as an example. (in Section 5.4 of our paper) e, the effort vector; d > 0, cost for links.

-  Output: two N × N matrice M and D. A link ij is surely to be absent if Mij = 0 or Mji = 0.
+  Output: two N*N matrice M and D. A link ij is surely to be absent if Mij = 0 or Mji = 0.
 This link is sure to be established if Dij = 0 and Dji = 0.

 - `combine.m`: to summarize the results of `robust_link.m` and prepare for the